salesforce/lwc/docs/proposals/error-code-system.md

 2. Introduce error code system

 Summary:
 Developers will replace assert blocks/statements with invariant( condition, message ) calls.
 With invariant calls, during development mode, error messages will appear in the console in its full length; however in production mode, only a friendly URL with an errorCode will be shown.
-User can follow the URL to Raptor site to read detailed error explanation.
+User can follow the URL to Lightning Web Components site to read detailed error explanation.
 This minimizes amount of text being shipped and hides error verboseness in production code.

 NOTE: This proposal mimics, with some deviations, logic from React's [Error Code system](https://reactjs.org/blog/2016/07/11/introducing-reacts-error-code-system.html).
 Please read over above react doc for it will help you follow current proposal.

-# Raptor Error Code system will consist of following parts:
+# Lightning Web Components Error Code system will consist of following parts:
 **1.** errorCodes.json -  json object with key:value pairs, where key is a unique error code and value is a unique message key.
 The message key is a result of concatenating error name-space and error-key ex:
 ```
 {